 You will receive peace of mind with the knowledge that no matter what happens, you have something prepared to help keep you safe. also, you won’t need to panic when something does happen, because you have come prepared.
 You will be calm and able to handle your situation with ease.

-The more things that you have in your travel kit, the better.
+The more things that you have in your backpacking first aid kit, the better.
 Don’t stress if you can’t bring everything, your adventure awaits!